shingetsu-gou/shingetsu-gou/README.md

 ## Feature

 1. Setting files are compatible with ones of saku 4.6.1.
-2. You can use cache of saku without modification, but you cannot cache of Gou with saku.
+2. You can use cache of saku without modification, but you cannot use cache of Gou with saku.
-   But there is --sakurifice option to convert Gou cache.
+   But there is --sakurifice option to convert Gou cache to saku one.
 2. Gou uses less (about half of ) memory usage than saku.
 3. Portable because there is only one binary file for each platforms and no need to prepare runtime.
    Just download and click one binary to run.